clovett/DgmlPowerTools/README.md

 ## **Graph Project Dependencies**

 This handy command can be found under the VS Project menu and will produce a DGML graph showing all the project dependencies in one graph including any PackageReferences.
 Combined with the neighborhood view you can easily restrict the graph to a single project you care about.
-For example, the project dependencies for the  [MyMoney.Net](https://github.com/clovett/MyMoney.Net) projects look like this:
+For example, the project dependencies for the  [MyMoney.Net](https://github.com/clovett/MyMoney.Net) solution look like this:

 ![image.png](Artwork/image.png)